 If God is all-powerful, all-knowing and all-loving, as the Bible says He is, why has He allowed what is going on in this earth to continue?
 Because He created beings with a free will that is not to be controlled by Him nor is to be controlled by others.
 What is taking place during the time of trouble is the means that He will be using to convince us of His love for us, and to expose Satan for what he has become, and to turn us back to Himself.
 The Psalmist cried to God to “turn us” (Psalm 80:3, 7, 19).
 Sometimes it takes drastic measures before we are willing to be turned back to God.

 Satan uses those who are controlled by his spirit to gain his desired results; Satan is the great puppet master.
 The seven last plagues will fall upon those who chose to remain in rebellion to God’s rightful authority.
+The first four plagues fall on all mankind who have received the mark of the beast or worshipped his image.
+The fifth plague falls on Satan and his followers.
+The sixth plague falls on the New World Order (Babylon).
+The seventh plague is when the probation for mankind comes to an end and there can be nothing more done for the salvation of mankind.
 God has given them adequate warning (Revelation 14:9-11), and those who have rejected His warnings will be left to understand God means what He says.
 Satan deceived Eve by telling her God did not really mean what He said, and most of mankind has continued to believe Satan instead of God ever since!
 Sin began just over six thousand years ago when Satan accused God that His government was faulty and questioned His authority, but God chose to allow him to exist in order to show what would be the results of setting aside God’s authority.
 When Satan was cast out of heaven, he came to this earth and tempted Adam and Eve into questioning God, which they fell for.
-Many of Adam and Eve’s offspring joined Satan in his rebellion against God’s authority.
+Most of Adam and Eve’s offspring joined Satan in his rebellion against God’s authority.

 We read in the Old Testament of the ten plagues that God brought upon Egypt, so will God bring the seven last plagues upon this earth in the last days before His people are set free from the tyranny of Satan and those controlled by him.
 God will send His prophets, the 144,000, to warn the world of what is coming; those who fail to heed the warning will have God’s seven last plagues poured upon them without mercy (Revelation 14:10).